mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 #### Higher-Kinded Eliminators

-This is essentially the higher-kinded visitor pattern, except in dependent type theory these visitors are more often called "eliminators" or destructors, which is definitely a cooler name.
+This is essentially the higher-kinded version of the visitor pattern, except in dependent type theory these visitors are more often called "eliminators" or destructors, which is definitely a cooler name.

 In the normal visitor you'd have: